-II.
-College of Community Health Sciences (CCHS) and University Medical Center (UMC)
+2. College of community Health sciences (CCHS) and University Medical Center (UMC)

-- College of Community Health Sciences (CCHS) operates UMC (main), UMC-Northport (UMC-NP), UMC-Demopolis, UMC-Carrolton, UMC-Fayette, and UMC-Livingston.
+- College of community Health sciences (CCHS) operates the UMC (main), UMC-Northport (UMC-NP), UMC-Demopolis clinics and UMC -Carrollton.
 UMC (main), located on the main campus of The University of Alabama is a large multi-specialty clinic serving the West Alabama region.
 Acting as a teaching facility for a variety of allied health fields, UMC (main) primarily serves as a training site for medical students and our family medicine residents. - Two of our clinical sites serve as ACGME accredited continuity clinics, UMC (main) and UMC-Northport. - All four of our clinics operate under a common set of UMC-wide policies and procedures and fall under the oversight of CCHS leadership personnel.

-III.
-Faculty
+3. Faculty